nasa/astrobee/doc/general_documentation/INSTALL.md

 ### Dependencies

-Next, install all required dependencies:
+Next, install all required dependencies.

 *Note: `root` access is necessary to install the compiled debian packages below*